swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Windows - Mimikatz.md

 ## Mimikatz - LSA Protection Workaround

-- LSA as a Protected Process
+- LSA as a Protected Process (RunAsPPL)
   ```powershell
   # Check if LSA runs as a protected process by looking if the variable "RunAsPPL" is set to 0x1
   reg query HKLM\SYSTEM\CurrentControlSet\Control\Lsa